-■ Assisting Small and Medium Enterprises (SMEs)
+Assisting Small and Medium Enterprises (SMEs)

-It is crucial to incorporate the economic growth of rapidly developing emerging and developing countries for Japanese businesses in terms of their future growth.
-In particular, although Japan's small and medium enterprises (SMEs) possess superior products and technologies, due to insufficient human resources, knowledge and experience, many businesses have not embarked on overseas expansion.
-On the other hand, it is expected that such products and technologies will be utilized to resolve socioeconomic issues in developing countries.
+It is crucial to incorporate the rapid economic growth of emerging and developing countries for Japanese businesses in terms of their future growth.
+In particular, although Japan's small and medium enterprises (SMEs) possess numerous world-class products and technologies, due to insufficient human resources, knowledge and experience, many businesses have not embarked on overseas expansion.
+On the other hand, it is expected that such products and technologies of Japanese SMEs will be utilized to help resolve socio-economic issues in developing countries.
 In response to this situation, since FY 2012, MOFA has started needs surveys such as for the products and technologies of Japanese SMEs in developing countries, studies to formulate ODA projects, and outsourcing projects for proliferating products and technologies through ODA.
-This attempts to resolve development issues in developing countries while contributing to the overseas expansion of Japanese businesses.
-Additionally, as to assist the development of global human resources required by SMEs, the "Private-Sector Partnership Volunteer System", which dispatches staff from SMEs to developing countries as Japan Overseas Cooperation Volunteers (JOCV) or Senior Volunteers (SV), while keeping their membership in enterprises was established in 2012.
-Through this system, Japan proactively assists to build SMEs' network within developing countries.
-Similarly, the Ministry of Economy, Trade and Industry (METI) has also assisted the overseas expansion of Japan's SMEs through the new Global Internship Program by dispatching young business persons, and a symposium on fostering global human resources co-hosted with JICA in November 2012.
-(For further details on assisting SMEs, see Part I, page 24).
+This attempts to resolve development issues in developing countries

-■ Private-Sector Investment Finance
+Private-Sector Investment Finance

 The high risk involved in projects in developing countries often makes funding from private financial institutions difficult.
 Therefore, Japan uses JICA Private-Sector Investment Finance to assist the development projects implemented by private businesses in developing countries through direct investment and financing.
 Regarding Private-Sector Investment Finance, the "Reorganization and Rationalization Plan for Special Public Corporations" announced in December 2001 stipulated that there would be no investment and financing except for projects authorized before the end of 2001.
-However, due to an increase in the necessity to respond to new demands of high development impact through the private sector, a resumption was decided in June 2010, and trials of Private-Sector Investment Finance from JICA to private businesses were resumed in March 2011.
+However, due to an increase in the necessity to respond to new demands of high development impact a push to the overseas expansion of private business as well.